 Duration: 1 hour

-Francesco da Mosto takes a look at Italy as the land of adventure and ambition - where fortunes are made and battles are fought.
+Francesco da Mosto takes a look at Italy as the land of adventure and

-Beginning in Venice with actor Ciaran Hinds, Francesco considers how his home town so renowned for its justice struck Shakespeare as the perfect setting for his disturbing tale of what happens to an outsider who goes against the law in The Merchant of Venice.
+his disturbing tale of what happens to an outsider who goes against the law in

 Heading south to Rome, Francesco discovers how in his great Roman plays Julius Caesar and Antony and Cleopatra, Shakespeare used this ancient city as a smokescreen to address the most burning political issues of his day while avoiding trouble with the Elizabethan censors.
 Francesco meets Shakespearean actor Mark Rylance, and also pops in to Rome's very own Globe to understand modern Italy's fascination with our English Bard.